pi-nas/pi-nas-docs.github.io/README.md

-# 1xLabs
+# Linux On Arm

-This repository is used for the website of 1xLabs.
+This repository is used for the website of Linux On Arm.

 ## Development & Building